bojand/ghz/www/docs/usage.md

       --stream-interval=0   Interval for stream requests between message sends.
       --reflect-metadata=   Reflect metadata as stringified JSON used only for reflection request.
   -o, --output=             Output path.
 If none provided stdout is used.
   -O, --format=             Output format.
-If none provided, a summary is printed.
+One of: summary, csv, json, pretty, html, influx-summary, influx-details.
+Default is summary.
       --connect-timeout=10  Connection timeout in seconds for the initial connection dial.
 Default is 10.
       --keepalive=0         Keepalive time in seconds.
 Only used if present and above 0.
       --name=               User specified name for the test.